 JMX clients running within a WebLogic Server JVM can access the server's Runtime MBean Server or Domain Runtime MBean Server directly through JNDI and must be authenticated to do so.
 These are the only WebLogic Server MBean servers that allow local access.
 When accessed from a local client, the Runtime MBean Server or Domain Runtime MBean Server returns its javax.management.MBeanServer interface, which enables clients to access WebLogic Server MBeans and to create, register, and access custom MBeans.
-See Section 4.3, "Make Local Connections to the Runtime MBean Server" and Section 4.4, "Make Local Connections to the Domain Runtime MBean Server."
+See Section 4.3, "Make Local Connections to the Runtime MBean Server," and Section 4.4, "Make Local Connections to the Domain Runtime MBean Server."

 JMX clients can also access the local JVM's platform MBean server.
-The WebLogic Server security framework does not control access to the platform MBean server.
 Any local client can access the MBeans in this MBean server.
-See "Registering Mbeans in the JVM Platform MBean Server" in Oracle Fusion Middleware Developing Manageable Applications With JMX for Oracle WebLogic Server.
+See "Registering MBeans in the JVM Platform MBean Server" in Developing Manageable Applications With JMX for Oracle WebLogic Server.